ISG-Siegen/emers/readme.md

     2. Replace `experiment_name` with the name of the experiment, e.g., `my_algorithm_training`.
     3. The default `polling_rate` is 0.5 (seconds), e.g., the smart plug is polled twice a second.
     4. The default `log_interval` is 300 (seconds), e.g., a new log file is created every 300 seconds.
-    5. The `PowerLogManager` class is a context manager that logs energy consumption data during the execution of the code block within the `with` statement.
-It automatically starts logging when entering the block and stops logging when exiting the block, organizing the logs by device and experiment.
+    5. The `MeasurementManager` class is a context manager that logs energy consumption data during the execution of the code block within the `with` statement.
+It automatically starts measuring and logging when entering the block and stops logging when exiting the block, organizing the logs by device and experiment.

 3. The logs are saved in the `measurements` directory.
-A new directory is created for each device, and integrated logs are saved in a directory named `experiment_name`.
+A new directory is created for each device, and integrated measurements are saved in a directory named `experiment_name`.

 ## Monitoring and Reporting Energy Consumption